carlodev/SegregatedVMSSolver.jl/paper/paper.md

 # Statement of need
 `SegregatedVMSSolver.jl` is a comprehensive Julia package designed for conducting high-fidelity simulations of complex flow phenomena within the incompressible regime, leveraging the VMS and SUPG method.
-VMS has been originally introduced in [@Hughes:2000].
-The linearization adopted has been proposed in the SUPG method in [@Banyai:2016].
+VMS has been originally introduced by @Hughes:2000.
+The linearization adopted has been proposed in the SUPG method by @Banyai:2016.
-The package relies on `Gridap.jl`[@Verdugo:2022],[@Badia:2020] package to implement the mathematical model of FEM.
-Complementing this core functionality, `GridapDistributed.jl`[@BadiaD:2022] and [`PartitionedArrays.jl`](https://github.com/fverdugo/PartitionedArrays.jl) allow the use of multi-core CPUs desktop computers to HPC clusters.
+The package relies on the `Gridap.jl` package [@Verdugo:2022; @Badia:2020] to implement the mathematical model of FEM.
+Complementing this core functionality, `GridapDistributed.jl` [@BadiaD:2022] and [`PartitionedArrays.jl`](https://github.com/fverdugo/PartitionedArrays.jl) allow the use of multi-core CPUs desktop computers to HPC clusters.
 The [`GridapPETSc.jl`](https://github.com/gridap/GridapPETSc.jl) package is used to solve the final linear system.
 It solves a Linearized and Segregated version of VMS (LS-VMS) and SUPG.
 It is based on an iterative predictor-corrector scheme and it avoids the resolution of a non-linear problem.
 It uses the $\theta$ method to solve the time-marching problem.

 This package focuses on solving fluid dynamics problems, with a particular emphasis on the study of 2D and 3D airfoil aerodynamics at low Reynolds numbers (tested up to 500,000).
 The primary objective is to provide researchers and engineers with a versatile tool for analyzing aerodynamic features in this regime.
 A suite of benchmark cases is implemented to ensure reliability and applicability across a range of scenarios.
 These include:

 - **Taylor-Green vortices**: Simulated in both 2D and 3D.
 - **Lid-driven cavity**: Solvable in 2D; the 3D version is not currently supported.
 - **Vortex shedding over a cylinder**: Available in both 2D and 3D.